 4 Reasons The SolarVenti Is Better Than a Heat Recovery System

-For those unfamiliar, a Heat Recovery System (HR) is fan system that lives in your roof space.
-It blows the hot air in the roof space and pumps it into the room below.
-The box may say it removes mould, damp whilst also heating and cooling your home but its efficiency is reliant on how badly your roof is insulated (for heat) and normal outside air (for cooling).
+For those unfamiliar, a Heat Recovery System (HRS) is fan system that lives in your roof space.
+It blows the hot air from the roof space and pumps it into the rooms below.
+The box may say it removes mould and damp whilst also heating and cooling your home but its efficiency is reliant on how badly your roof is insulated (for heat) and normal outside air (for cooling).
 What is does not do is eliminate gases or fumes that originate in your roof space like Radon, toxin pest powders or any air borne bacterias from vermin.

-A SolarVenti lives on the roof and it sucks in fresh, outdoor air.
+A SolarVenti lives on top the roof and it sucks in fresh, clean outdoor air.
 Heats it, dehumidifies it, filters it and the pumps it into your home.

 An easy comparison is the filter.
-The HR system lives in your roof space.
+The HRS lives in your roof space.
 So it needs to filter the dirty roof space air before it pumps it into your home.
-Unfortunately, this filter needs to be replaced regularly and adds to the ongoing costs of the unit.
+Unfortunately, this filter also needs to be replaced regularly and adds to the ongoing costs of the unit.

 A SolarVenti unit, however, lives on the roof.
 It sucks in the fresh air from outdoors.
 And it filters the fresh air.
-The benefit of this is that the SolarVenti filter will never need to be replaced.
-Making the SolarVenti the only no-running-cost solution.
+With its patented design the benefit of this is that the SolarVenti filter will never need to be replaced.
+Making the SolarVenti the only no-running-cost filtrated ventilation solution.

 Lifehacker (2015) confirmed that sucking hot air out is more effective than trying to push outdoor, cool air in.

-A HR proposes that it can pump the "cold night air" inside your home on humid and hot nights.
-The roof space throughout the day heats up to 60°C – 70°C. As the ducting runs through your roof space, it may take some time for the HR to start cooling the home.
-HR users have to wait for the unit to first pump all this heated air into the home until the eaves vents provide the cooler, night air.
+A HRS proposes that it can pump the "cold night air" inside your home on humid and hot nights.
+The roof space throughout the day heats up to 60°C – 70°C. As the ducting runs through your roof space, it may take some time for the HRS to start cooling the home.
+HRS users have to wait for the unit to first pump all this heated air into the home until the eaves vents provide the cooler, night air.

-When it comes to cooling, we recommend a holistic ventilation solution that follows Lifehacker's negative pressure ventilation advice.
+When it comes to cooling, we recommend a holistic ventilation solution that follows extraction or negative pressure ventilation advice.

-A much better solution for cooling your home would be to put a solar-powered whirlybird on your roof.
-What this does is that it exhausts the hot, dirty air in your roof and vents it to the outside - cooling the home all day (and night with a connection to mains power).
+A much better solution for cooling your home would be to put a solar-powered roof fan on your roof.
+What this does is that it exhausts the hot, dirty humid air in your roof and vents it to the outside - cooling the home all day (and night with a connection to mains power).

-For additional cooling, we'd recommend installing ducted vents in the roof of each room.
+For additional cooling, we suggest installing ducted diffusers in the ceiling of each room.
 This will suck the rising hot, humid air up through the roof space and put pressure on your windows to suck in cool, fresh air.

-For those asthma and allergen sufferers who are sensitive to opened windows through the night, complement this ventilation solution with a Solarventi.
+For those asthma and allergen sufferers who are sensitive to opened windows through the night, we advocate this ventilation solution with a Solarventi.
 A Solarventi pushes genuine dehumidified, filtrated fresh air into the home.
-So it's best equipped to pump filtered, dehumidified, cold night air into your home.
+So it's best equipped to pump filtered, dehumidified, cold night air into your home as well.

 Heating & Dehumidification

-The heating effect of the HR is somewhat overstated.
-A HR unit simply fans the warm, musky, roof space air into your home - it doesn't do anything to actually heat the air.
+The heating effect of the HRS is somewhat overstated.
+A HRS unit simply moves the warm, musky, roof space air into your home - it doesn't do anything to actually heat the air.
 The SolarVenti solution lives outside the roof space, harnessing the sun to actually warm the air that it's circulating.

-The HR' heat in the day/cool in the night solution doesn't work all year round.
-Our SolarVenti units pump heat into home during the day and cooling at night as well.
+The SolarVenti units pump heat into home during the day and cooling at night as well.
 However, we recommend the SolarWhiz solution for cooling and a bio-ethanol fireplace for real heating.

 So what are these systems good for?
 What are we chasing?

 The SolarVenti works to dehumidify and warm the fresh air it's pumping into the home.
-Whilst the HR merely pumps in the air that it is in the roof space, if your tastic or toilet/shower fans expel their moist steamy air into your roof void, then this is the air that will go into your home.
+Whilst the HRS merely pumps in the air that it is in the roof space, if your tastic or toilet/shower fans expel their moist steamy air into your roof void, then this is the air that will go into your home.
 The act of ventilation itself (air changes in the home/replacing air) dries out the home relative to its incoming air (intake air) but only the SolarVenti takes this effect further, drying the air before it pumps into your home - keeping humidity at bay.